 MISSION AND GOALS

-Classes are small, no more than 8 pupils per class, allowing for individual attention and care.
-There is no definite exit age in the Senior Phase because the learner’s emotional, social and academic readiness needs to be taken into account; for either Unity’s Vocational Training Centre (VTC), or the world of work.
+Classes are small, no more than 12 pupils per class, allowing for individual attention and care.
+There is no definite exit age in the Senior Phase because the learner’s emotional, social, and academic readiness needs to be taken into account; for either Unity’s Centre for Life and Vocational Skills or the world of work.

 There is strong flexibility between the Skills for Life Stream and the Vocational Stream in the Senior Phase; thereby allowing the learner to work at the appropriate level in each subject.
-Attention is given to academic subjects and vocational training; with entrepreneurship included into most subjects in order to enhance the learner’s ability to function in the world of work and business.
+Attention is given to academic subjects and vocational training; with entrepreneurship included in most subjects in order to enhance the pupil’s ability to function in the world of work and business.

 - Literacy and Numeracy:

 These two areas are offered at varied levels.
-Life Skills stream being very basic functional numeracy and literacy, and the vocational stream being either Differentiated CAPS (DCAPS) curriculum or AET (Adult Education and Training) levels 1 to 4 (accredited through the IEB).
+Life Skills stream is very basic functional numeracy and literacy, and the vocational stream is either Differentiated CAPS (DCAPS) curriculum or AET (Adult Education and Training) levels 1 to 4 (accredited through the IEB).
 Unity College also offers sign language as a first additional language.